AppleBoiy/git/README.md

 ## LICENSE

+### The starter code

 ```plaintext
 The starter code in this repository is a part of the CodeCrafters Git challenge.
 ```

+see - https://app.codecrafters.io/courses/git/overview for more details.

+### References

+"clone" command is implemented by timhwang777 - https://github.com/timhwang777/git-cpp

+### My solution

 My solution is under the Apache 2.0 License.
 See [LICENSE](LICENSE) for more details.